A Coast Salish canoe approaches Pier 62 from the west.

 Join a Committee

-The application period is now CLOSED.
+The application period for the 2024 committees is now CLOSED.
 Thank you to everyone who applied to become a member of our Community Partnership Committees!

 Learn more about what the committee experience is like by checking out these interviews featuring some of our outgoing 2023 committee members.
-We hope you’ll consider applying next year!
+Please check back for future openings!

 About the Committees

-In 2022, Friends developed two Community Partnership Committees, the Pulling Together Committee (PTC), consisting of Indigenous community organizers and leaders, and the Community Connections Committee (C3), consisting of BIPOC community organizers and leaders.
+In 2022, Friends developed two committees, the Pulling Together Committee (PTC) and the Community Connections Committee (C3).
+These committees are comprised of Indigenous and BIPOC community leaders, creatives, organizers, and individuals, respectively.
+In 2024, we launched a third, Accessibility Advisory Committee (AAC), representing experts with lived and professional experience working with disability communities.
 These citizen advisory committees provide recommendations and feedback in support of Friends’ inclusion and racial equity impact.

-As we anticipate the completion and opening of Waterfront Park in 2025, there is a critical need for strategic visioning and planning to ensure that all communities, particularly those that have been historically excluded – youth, seniors, people with disabilities, and BIPOC – have access to enjoyable cultural and recreational opportunities and the economic benefits of Waterfront Park.
+As we approach the completion of Waterfront Park in 2025 and consider our ongoing role as Friends, there is a critical need for centering community voices in our strategic visioning and planning processes.
+This emphasis is vital to ensuring that all communities, particularly those that have been historically excluded, have access to enjoyable cultural and recreational opportunities that Waterfront Park has to offer.
+The committees have been instrumental in our community engagement endeavors, serving as a cornerstone in our efforts to learn and foster a shared ethos of belonging and inclusivity.

 Canoe Landing at Salmon Homecoming 2022.
 Photo by Raven's Tale Studio.